hoverslam/snake/README.md

 Run    `main.py play True` to play the game.

-Run    `main.py play False` to let the RL agent to its thing.
+Run    `main.py play False` to let the RL agent do its thing.

 ## Deep Q-Network (DQN)